 Quabbin Reservoir water is sampled at the Ware Disinfection Facility (WDF) raw water tap before entering the CVA system as of July 13th.
 Prior data was sampled at Winsor Dam.
 MWRA met the sixmonth running average standard for fecal coliform continuously at this location over the last year.
-The reservoir froze over on January 25th.
+The reservoir froze over on January 29th.

-Nineteen of the 31 samples were positive during January.
-None of the samples exceeded a count of 20 cfu/100ml.
+One of the 31 samples was positive during March.
+This sample did not exceed a count of 20 cfu/100ml.

-For the current six-month period, 0.5% of the samples have exceeded a count of 20 cfu/ 100ml.
+For the current six-month period, 0.0% of the samples have exceeded a count of 20 cfu/ 100ml.